otam-mato/ChatAI_client-server_app/README.md

-# ChatAI re-engineering to Client-Server architecture
+# ChatAI app re-engineering to Client-Server architecture

 ## Re-engineering the app to use client-server architecture for the improved security and scalability